Deformations of Rational T-Varieties: T-Varieties

+Consider any smooth semiprojective variety $Y$ over $\CC$; recall that semiprojective means projective over some affine variety.
+By $\CC(Y)$ we denote its field of rational functions.
+For any $f\in\CC(Y)$, let $V(f)$ denote the divisor of zeros of $f$ in $Y$.

-Let $Y$ be a smooth projective variety over $\C$ and let $\delta\subset N_\QQ$ be a pointed polyhedral cone. \begin{defn}A \emph{polyhedral divisor} on $Y$ with tail cone $\delta$ is a formal finite sum
+Let $\delta\subset N_\QQ$ be a pointed polyhedral cone. \begin{defn}A \emph{polyhedral divisor} on $Y$ with tail cone $\delta$ is a formal finite sum

-where $P$ runs over all prime divisors on $Y$ and $\Delta_P$ is a polyhedron with tailcone $\delta$.
-Here, finite means that only finitely many coefficient differ from the tail cone.
+where $P$ runs over all prime divisors on $Y$ and $\DP$ is a polyhedron with tailcone $\delta$.
+Here, finite means that only finitely many coefficients are nontrivial.
 Note that the empty set is also allowed as a coefficient. \end{defn} We can evaluate a polyhedral divisor for every element $u \in \delta^\vee \cap M$ via